Last updated: June 22, 2026

 Bloodlines and Early Life

-Hard Tack was a large, difficult horse who never fully delivered on his potential as a racehorse.
-He passed some of Man o’ War’s physical presence to Seabiscuit — a broad chest and strong hindquarters — but Seabiscuit arrived at just over 15 hands, small for a Thoroughbred, with knobby knees and a rolling gait that made him look nothing like a stakes winner.
-He was bred primarily for sale, and the expectations attached to his Man o’ War connection were not reflected in what people saw when they looked at him.
+Hard Tack was large and difficult and never fully delivered on his potential.
+He passed some of Man o’ War’s physical presence to Seabiscuit — a broad chest and strong hindquarters — but Seabiscuit arrived at just over 15 hands, small for a Thoroughbred, with knobby knees and a rolling gait.
+The Man o’ War bloodline looked significant on paper.
+The horse in front of you did not look significant at all.

-What the bloodline actually tells you: In 30 years of studying pedigrees at Louisiana tracks, I’ve learned that Man o’ War’s influence runs through a huge percentage of modern Thoroughbreds — but that genetic legacy expresses differently in every generation.
-Hard Tack got some of his sire’s power but not his temperament or consistency.
-Seabiscuit got something different again — a competitive instinct that didn’t show up until the right people found the right way to bring it out.
+What the bloodline actually tells you: Man o’ War’s influence runs through a huge percentage of modern Thoroughbreds — but that genetic legacy expresses differently in every generation.
+Hard Tack got some of his sire’s power but not his consistency.
+Seabiscuit got something different again — a competitive instinct that did not show up until the right people found the right way to bring it out.
 Pedigree tells you the ceiling.
-It doesn’t tell you what a horse will do with it.
+It does not tell you what a horse will do with it.
+Seabiscuit’s full pedigree and record are documented at the National Museum of Racing and Hall of Fame.

 The Team That Rebuilt Him

 In 1936, Charles Howard purchased Seabiscuit for $8,000.
-Howard was a self-made California businessman who had built a fortune selling automobiles, and he approached horse ownership with the same instinct for overlooked value that built his business.
-He paired Seabiscuit with trainer Tom Smith — a former mustang breaker and ranch hand who had spent decades reading horses rather than forcing them into conventional training frameworks.
+Howard was a self-made California businessman who had built a fortune selling automobiles.
+He paired the horse with trainer Tom Smith — a former mustang breaker and ranch hand who had spent decades reading horses rather than forcing them into conventional frameworks.

-Smith’s diagnosis was simple: the horse had been broken down mentally, not physically.
+Smith’s approach was straightforward: the horse had been broken down mentally, not physically.
 He slowed everything down.
-He gave Seabiscuit a pony companion named Pumpkin, whose calming presence traveled with the horse to every race.
-He added a stray dog and a spider monkey named Jo-Jo to Seabiscuit’s stall.
-He allowed the horse to sleep as much as he wanted, eat as much as he wanted, and gradually rebuilt his competitive interest by giving him races he could win rather than using him as a punching bag for better horses.
+He gave Seabiscuit a pony companion named Pumpkin, whose calming presence traveled to every race.
+He allowed the horse to sleep and eat freely, and rebuilt his competitive interest by giving him races he could win rather than using him as a sparring partner for better horses.

 Smith also found the right jockey.
-Red Pollard — nicknamed “The Cougar” — was himself an unlikely figure: a partially blind journeyman rider from Canada who had spent years in obscurity at minor tracks.
-His connection with Seabiscuit was immediate.
-Pollard understood the horse in a way that translated directly to performance.
+Red Pollard — nicknamed “The Cougar” — was a partially blind journeyman rider from Canada who had spent years in obscurity at minor tracks.
+His connection with Seabiscuit was immediate and showed up in the results.
 The three of them — Smith, Pollard, and Seabiscuit — formed something that worked.

-Under Smith’s training and Pollard’s riding, Seabiscuit won 9 of 23 starts in 1936, showing steady improvement across the second half of the year.
-By 1937 he was a different horse — aggressive, competitive, and capable of beating the best on the West Coast circuit.
-He won 11 of 15 starts that year, including the Continental Handicap and the Brooklyn Handicap, becoming the leading money earner in North American racing with $168,580 in earnings.
+Under Smith and Pollard, Seabiscuit won 9 of 23 starts in 1936 with steady improvement across the second half of the year.
+By 1937 he was a different horse — aggressive, competitive, and winning against the best on the West Coast circuit.
+He won 11 of 15 starts that year, including the Continental Handicap and the Brooklyn Handicap, and became the leading money earner in North American racing with $168,580 in seasonal earnings.

-The national media took notice.
-Sportswriters began covering Seabiscuit the way they covered heavyweight boxing — he was accessible, he was a winner, and his story mapped perfectly onto the Depression-era narrative of resilience and redemption.
-A horse nobody wanted, trained by a man nobody had heard of, ridden by a jockey with limited vision, owned by a self-made businessman.
-Everything about the team was unconventional, and everything worked.
+The national media began covering Seabiscuit the way they covered heavyweight boxing.
+His story mapped onto the Depression-era narrative of resilience — a horse nobody wanted, trained by a man nobody had heard of, ridden by a jockey with limited vision, owned by a self-made businessman.
+By 1938 the argument for a match race against War Admiral had become impossible to ignore.

 The 1938 Match Race Against War Admiral